IKnowSpots/.github/profile/README.md

 ##  Status: Sunset
-This project has been sunset due to operational challenges and internal constraints.
+- This project has been sunset due to operational challenges and internal constraints.
+- As part of the sunset process, the complete codebase has been open-sourced.

 ## Overview